dileepkumarnie1/AI-Atlas/README.md

 - If badges show N/A, ensure `public/popularity_ranks.json` exists (run the updater)
 - If emails don’t arrive, verify SMTP secrets/vars and provider security settings
 - If GitHub Actions PRs aren’t created, check if there were no changes in the run

+---

+## License

+This project is dual-licensed under either:

+- MIT License (see `LICENSE-MIT`)
+- Apache License, Version 2.0 (see `LICENSE-APACHE`)

+You may choose either license to govern your use of this software.
+The package metadata declares `"license": "(MIT OR Apache-2.0)"`.